 I was over-the-moon excited when I heard that WNYU’s sports department was airing a new podcast titled “The Girl’s Locker Room.”
-Being a female athlete myself, as well as a fan of, and advocate for, representation within the realm of women’s sports, I was fired-up to hear that there were voices on NYU’s campus discussing the experience of being a woman in sports — I knew immediately that I wanted to write a review about the show.
+Being a female athlete myself, as well as a fan of, and advocate for, representation within the realm of women’s sports.
+I was fired-up to hear that there were voices on NYU’s campus discussing the experience of being a woman in sports — I knew immediately that I wanted to write a review about the show.

 What I did not know then was that this review was going to be one of disappointment, of yet another conversation concerning female misrepresentation and of sizable confusion regarding why WNYU’s sports department deems the podcast’s message acceptable.

-“The girl’s locker room is a podcast that dumbs down sports to a level that pretty much anyone can understand — it’s directed to an audience of girls,” CAS sophomore Rachel Squitieri, host and creator of “The Girl’s Locker Room,” said.
+“The Girl’s Locker Room is a podcast that dumbs down sports to a level that pretty much anyone can understand — it’s directed to an audience of girls,” CAS sophomore Rachel Squitieri, host and creator of “The Girl’s Locker Room,” said.

 In addition to framing the podcast as a way to “dumb down” sports for women, the show’s title, “The Girl’s Locker Room,” is incredibly misleading for two reasons.
 First, it is easy to assume that, due to their gendered title, the podcast highlights women’s sports stories in some sense — it does not.
 Second, it would seem as though it would not contribute to dated sports stereotypes that frame women as the clueless, passive spectator.
 But unfortunately, it does exactly the latter.

 “The Girl’s Locker Room” was created as a way to easily inform “the girlies,” as Squitieri strictly puts it, about sports.
-On each episode, Squitieri brings a supposed “expert” to simply explain the basics of the sport highlighted in that given episode.
+On each episode, Squitieri brings a supposed expert to simply explain the basics of the sport highlighted in a given episode.
 For example, in the third episode of the podcast, “A Girlies’ Guide to Hockey,” Squitieri invites her own boyfriend onto the show to explain the fundamentals of hockey — from the rules of icing to the game’s six specific positions.

 “It helps our listeners — I call them the girlies — understand things that they would not get from just watching [sports] on the TV,” Squitieri said.